aeplager/geneticapp/README.md

 python app/app.py
 ```

+The server expects the relevant API key environment variables to be defined.
+If a key is missing for the selected provider, the `/chat` and `/summarize`
+endpoints will return a clear error message instead of failing with a
+traceback.

 The server listens on port `5000`.

 Open `http://localhost:5000/` in a browser to use the simple web interface.
 It